wifisensing/PicoScenes-Manual/source/features_pricing.rst

 Features of The PicoScenes Platform
 --------------------------------------

-We categorize the distinctive features of the PicoScenes platform into three tables: :ref:`license_platform_features`, :ref:`license_hardware_features`, and :ref:`license_api`.
+We categorize the distinctive features of the PicoScenes platform into three tables: :ref:`license-platform-features`, :ref:`license-hardware-features`, and :ref:`license-data-access`.
 In these tables, we also list the availability of each feature for free users (in the *Free* columns) and Pro users (in the *Pro* columns).
 A detailed comparison between the free and paid licenses can be found in :ref:`introducing_pslp` and :ref:`pricing`.

-.. _license_platform_features:
+.. _license-platform-features:

 Platform Features
 +++++++++++++++++++++++